Custom Android basics for Clover devices

 There are a few key differences between the Android-based operating system that runs on Clover devices and the Android OS that runs on off-the-shelf phones and tablets.

-• Any announcements from Google regarding requirements for Play Store app submissions do not apply to Clover.
-For example Google announcements regarding requirements for app target SDK levels does not apply to apps developed for Clover devices.
+• Announcements from Google regarding requirements for Play Store app submissions do not apply to Clover.
+For example, Google announcements regarding requirements for app target SDK levels do not apply to apps developed for Clover devices.

-• Clover devices which are marshmallow (API level 23) and above do not prompt for runtime permissions, instead they grant permissions at install time only just like older versions of android.
+• Clover devices that use Android Marshmallow (API level 23) and later do not prompt for runtime permissions; instead, they grant permissions at install time only, just like earlier versions of Android.

-• Clover devices include hardware components that are not typically found on off-the-shelf devices such as a receipt printer and payment interfaces.
-Clover offers special APIs for accessing these components that are not part of the standard Android SDK but are available through other SDKs such as the clover-android-sdk.
+• Clover devices include hardware components not typically found on off-the-shelf devices, such as receipt printers and payment interfaces.
+Clover offers special APIs for accessing these components that are not part of the standard Android SDK but are available through other SDKs, such as the clover-android-sdk.

 Build Clover Android apps